-A new paradigm known as Social Internet of Things has been introduced and proposes the integration of social networking concepts into the Internet of Things.
-The underneath idea is that every object can look for the desired service using its friendships, in a distributed manner.
+A new paradigm known as Social Internet of Things (SIoT) has been introduced and proposes the integration of social networking concepts into the Internet of Things.
+The underneath idea is that every object can look for the desired service using its friendships, in a distributed manner, with only local information.